assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft8.md

 *Message* is the raw message bytes.
 The different message types are defined in the [Message details](#message-details) section.

-Is is RECOMMENDED that the TCP connection is closed when the Salt Channel session is closed.
+It is RECOMMENDED that the TCP connection is closed when the Salt Channel session is closed.
 This behavior MUST be the default behavior of compliant implementations.